Yaroslav40k/WebRoomba/README.md

 Junit5 Jupiter based tests should be pushed during each 'build' operation, right after Maven compile stage.
 Currently, there are 37 different unit test in the project, covering 123 cases.
+Pay attention, that the most important - are validator tests, since they prevent an application from using corrupted variables.

 ### Break down into 'end to end' tests